jubatus/website/source/en/fv_convert.rst

 The rules are checked in order.
 If a datum is matched to a rule, the corresponding filter is applied and a converted value is stored to the datum.
 Application is called recursively, that is, rest of filters is applied to the original values and the converted values.
-Each rule is represented as a dictionary whose keys are "key", "type" and "suffix".
+Each rule is represented as a dictionary whose keys are "key", "except" (optional), "type" and "suffix".

  :key:       Specifies to which keys in a datum we apply the rule.
 We describe it in datail later.
+ :except:    Specifies which keys to exclude from the match.
+This is an optional parameter.
+We describe it in datail later.
  :type:      Specidies the name of the filter used.
 This filter must de defined in "string_filter_types".
 No filters are available by default.
  :suffix:    Specifies a suffix of a key where the result of filtering is stored.
 For example, if "suffix" is "-detagged" and a filter is applied to "name" key in a datum, the result is stored in "name-detagged" key.

-"key" is specified in one of the following formats.
+"key" and "except" can be specified in one of the following formats.
 For each key in a datum, all rules checked to be applicable.
 It means that if a single key matches n rules, every corresponding filter will be applied to the original key.
 Then, new n keys are added to the datum.
-Every "key" in this document is in the same format.
+Every "key" and "except" in this document is in the same format.
 Similarly, it happens that multiple rules are applied to a single key.

  ============= ====================
  Value         Meaning